CITRAS: Covariate-Informed Transformer for Time Series Forecasting: CITRAS

-\paragraph{Embedding} First, all sequences are segmented into non-overlapping patches of length $P$, and each patch is embedded into a $D$-dimensional token.
+First, all sequences are segmented into non-overlapping patches of length $P$, and each patch is embedded into a $D$-dimensional token.
 For simplicity, we assume that both $T$ and $S$ are divisible by $P$.
-Taking target variables $c$ as an example, this can be formalized as:
+Taking a target variable $c$ as an example, this can be formalized as:

 where $N_{tgt} = \frac{T}{P}$ is the number of patches and $\operatorname{Embed}:\mathbb{R}^P \to \mathbb{R}^D$ is a shared linear projector across all variables.
-We denote the token embeddings of a target variable at all patch steps as $ \mathbf{H}_:^{tgt,c}=~\{ \mathbf{H}_i^{tgt,c} \}_{i=1}^{N_{tgt}}~\in~\mathbb{R}^{N_{tgt} \times D}$.
-Similarly, the token embeddings of an observed covariate are denoted as $\mathbf{H}_:^{obs,c} \in \mathbb{R}^{N_{obs} \times D}$, and those of a known covariate are denoted as $\mathbf{H}_:^{knw,c} \in \mathbb{R}^{N_{knw} \times D}$, all obtained using the shared parameters with the target variables.
+We denote the token embeddings of a target variable at all patch steps as $ \mathbf{H}_{:}^{tgt,c}=~\{ \mathbf{H}_i^{tgt,c} \}_{i=1}^{N_{tgt}}~\in~\mathbb{R}^{N_{tgt} \times D}$.
+Similarly, the token embeddings of an observed covariate are denoted as $\mathbf{H}_{:}^{obs,c} \in \mathbb{R}^{N_{obs} \times D}$, and those of a known covariate are denoted as $\mathbf{H}_{:}^{knw,c} \in \mathbb{R}^{N_{knw} \times D}$, all obtained using the shared parameters with the target variables.
 Here, $N_{obs} = N_{tgt} = \frac{T}{P}$ and $N_{knw} =\frac{(T+S)}{P}$.